nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to clear all contacts.
+1. User requests to clear all contacts.
 2. CONNECTIONS deletes all contacts.

     Use case ends.